 The first step is to plan out how you want your lists and audiences to look like.
 Then you can move to create these lists as ‘public lists’ on your selected platform to ensure these lists are selectable in your EPC settings.

-The below section contain instructions on how to set up your EPC on MCAE, Braze, Klaviyo and MailChimp:
+The below section contains instructions on how to set up your EPC on MCAE, Braze, Klaviyo and MailChimp:

 MCAE